Frances Hodgson Burnett: Childhood in Manchester, England

-Frances had an active imagination, writing stories she made up in old notebooks.
+Frances had a fertile imagination, writing stories of her own creation in old notebooks.
 One of her favorite books was Harriet Beecher Stowe's novel Uncle Tom's Cabin, and she spent many hours acting out scenes from the story.
 Frances and her siblings were sent to be educated at The Select Seminary for Young Ladies and Gentlemen, where she was described as "precocious" and "romantic".
 She had an active social life and enjoyed telling stories to her friends and cousins; in her mother, she found a good audience, although her brothers tended to tease her about her stories.

 Manchester was almost entirely dependent on a cotton economy that was ruined by the Lancashire cotton famine brought about by the American Civil War.
-In 1863, Eliza Hodgson was forced to sell their business and move the family once again to an even smaller home; at that time Frances' limited education came to an end.
+In 1863, Eliza Hodgson was forced to sell their business and move the family once again to an even smaller home; at that time, Frances' limited education came to an end.
 Eliza's brother (Frances's uncle), William Boond, asked the family to join him in Knoxville, Tennessee, where he now had a thriving dry goods store.
-Within the year Eliza decided to accept his offer and move the family from Manchester.
+Within the year, Eliza decided to accept his offer and move the family from Manchester.
 She sold their possessions and told Frances to burn her early writings in the fire.
 In 1865, the family emigrated to the United States and settled near Knoxville.